 The Institution for Food, Nutrition, and Health Student Ambassadors are an integral component of our mission of collective success, interdisciplinarity and community responsibility.
 Student Ambassadors will be called upon to represent the IFNH at various meetings and events, as well as communicate and market the IFNH to students, stakeholders at Rutgers University, and to the New Jersey community at large.
 Student Ambassadors will also play a role in assisting with business models of the Institute, such as Harvest.
 Those selected for the position of Student Ambassador are students at Rutgers University who have demonstrated professionalism and dedication to the interdisciplinary fields of food, nutrition, and health.
 Each ambassador brings their unique Rutgers student experience to the IFNH as it continues to expand and serve as a state, national and global model for change and success.

-Jessica Van Wie is a third-year student at Rutgers University, majoring in Nutritional Sciences with a minor in Plant Science.
-Also, a member of the Healthy Dining Team, she works with fellow Student Nutritionists, and under the guidance of Dr. Peggy Policastro, RDN, she conducts research and educates Rutgers students about healthy eating.
-Through newsletters, nutrition education booths, and other events, she is able to promote healthy lifestyle habits to her peers.
-She will soon be an inductee in Kappa Omicron Nu, an honor society for Nutritional Sciences.
-Jessica is also a brother in the professional fraternity Alpha Zeta, which promotes service, leadership, and agricultural practices.
-Through this fraternity and her knowledge in nutrition, she has developed an interest in global sustainability, while still promoting human and environmental health.
-Jessica is very passionate about nutrition and wants to encourage others to engage in living active, healthy lifestyles.
-She hopes to share her knowledge in an interdisciplinary field.
-By being an IFNH Student Ambassador, Jessica is looking forward to working with others to promote nutrition, sustainability, agriculture, and health.
+Jessica Van Wie is a senior at Rutgers University majoring in Nutritional Sciences under the Nutrition, Food, and Business option with a minor in Plant Science.
+As the student director of the Healthy Dining Team, she works with fellow nutrition student under Dr. Peggy Policastro, RDN, to conduct research and educate Rutgers’s students about healthy eating.
+Through newsletters, nutrition education booths, and other events, she promotes healthy lifestyle habits to her peers.
+She is also a member of Kappa Omicron Nu, an honor society for Nutritional Sciences.
+Jessica is also a member of the professional fraternity Alpha Zeta, which promotes service, leadership, and agricultural practices.
+Through this fraternity and gaining knowledge in nutrition, she has developed an interest in global sustainability while promoting human and environmental health.
+Jessica is very passionate about food and encourages others to live active, healthy lifestyles.
+She hopes to share her knowledge in an interdisciplinary field while gaining new skills and information from others.
+As an IFNH student ambassador, Jessica is looking forward to working with others to promote nutrition, sustainability, agriculture, and health.

-Nicole Mejia is a third-year student, majoring in Nutritional Sciences with a minor in Psychology.
+Nicole Mejia is a fourth-year student, majoring in Nutritional Sciences, dietetic option, with a minor in Psychology.
 She began her interest in dietetics when her aunt had surgery and was referred to a Registered Dietitian as part of her recovery plan.
 At Rutgers University, Nicole was able to expand her interest in nutrition during her sophomore year through her involvement in the New Jersey Institute for Food, Nutrition, and Health (IFNH) where she translated culinary literacy videos in Spanish for the Highland Park school district community.
 She interpreted culinary literacy videos, under the guidance of Dr. Peggy Policastro, RDN.
 Nicole believes nutrition is an important step to living a healthy lifestyle physically, mentally and emotionally.
-She is looking forward to pursuing a career as a Registered Dietician focusing on mental health and connecting with a variety individuals from various backgrounds through nutrition.
+She is looking forward to pursuing a career as a Registered Dietician focusing on mental health and connecting with a variety of individuals from various backgrounds through nutrition.
 She is honored for the opportunity of being able to work as an IFNH Student Ambassador and hopes to continue educating and conducting research on nutrition in English and Spanish.